cosmos/ibc-go/docs/migrations/v3-to-v4.md

 ### `ClientState` interface changes

 The `VerifyUpgradeAndUpdateState` function has been modified.
-The client state and consensus state return value has been removed.
+The client state and consensus state return values has been removed.

 Light clients **must** handle all management of client and consensus states including the setting of updated client state and consensus state in the client store.